Home >> Blog >> From Concept To Final Cut: Understand the Video Production Process

 Conceptualise your Video

 • Define the video objective.
 Why do you want a video?
 Is it to increase your brand awareness, or will you use it for an investor’s pitch?
-The core purpose of the video will impact everything, right from the message and narrative to the aspect ratio you need.
+The core purpose of the video, whether it’s a product video or a explainer video, will impact everything, right from the message and narrative to the aspect ratio you need.

 • Understand your audience.
 Who is the video for?
 Research the target viewers and what they want to watch – so that you can set the tone and feel of the piece and create a video that will appeal to them.

 • Set your budget & timeline.
 Define a realistic budget and deadline.
 With new developments in video technology, you can create high-quality videos that entertain your audience while effectively telling your story within a reasonable budget.
 You can use stock videos rather than shooting a video from scratch based on your need.
-This will cut some of your production costs and efforts.
-You can buy stock videos from IndieVisual, a one-stop destination for any India-centric stock footage.
+This will cut some of your production costs and efforts and help you optimize your video production budget.

 Plan the Content